October 30, 2025

 Pattern Overview: Three Campaigns, One Response

-What this proves: Documentation reaches institutional actors.
-Timing correlation demonstrates cause-effect.
-Magnitude validates reach beyond casual readership.
-This is systematic institutional monitoring of accountability advocacy.
+What this strongly suggests: Documentation reaches institutional actors.
+Timing correlation demonstrates strong correlation, not definitive causation.
+Magnitude indicates reach beyond casual readership.
+Pattern consistent with systematic institutional monitoring of accountability advocacy.

 Campaign 1: Hanwha Submarine Contract Warning (August 27, 2025)